Space: My final frontier

 - Create sacred space.
 Whatever your spiritual practice – you can create more space and more time through prayer, breathing and meditation.

 - Travel.
 Change your environment.
+Work in a different space.
+Read a book.
 Have you ever noticed that when you go away for a week it feels like a month?
 Doing something different expands your experience of time.

 This time of year you might be feeling busy and full.
 No matter who you are – no matter your circumstances – you can create space.
 You can expand time.